Prey Won't Locate a Device or its Location is Wrong

 Desktops, Laptops, and computers in general

-Prey for Windows, Mac, and Linux uses Wi-Fi positioning to keep track of your devices.
+Prey for Windows, Mac, and Ubuntu uses Wi-Fi positioning to keep track of your devices.
 Based on your nearby Wi-Fi networks and their signal strength, Prey will triangulate where your computer most probably is based on an existing database.
-We say most probably because laptops and desktops don't have GPS, so there's no way that they physically tell where they are, so we need to get smart and use something like Wi-Fi positioning.
+We say most probably because laptops and desktops don't have GPS, so there's no way for them to physically tell where they are, so we need to get smart and use something like Wi-Fi positioning.

 The good news about this system is that it's fantastic, and most of the time you'll get locations as accurate as if you were using actual GPS.
 However, since this depends on how many networks are available for Prey to triangulate, cities are always better than rural areas.
 So, in a nutshell, the more Wi-Fi networks your computer can detect, the more accurate your location will be.

-Here comes the bad news.
-Without GPS or Wi-Fi, it's impossible for us or anyone else to accurately locate your computer.
+Here come the bad news.
+Without GPS or Wi-Fi, it's impossible for us (or anyone else for that matter) to accurately locate your computer.
 It just can't be done.
 At most we can use your IP address to get a rough estimate of the area where the device is, which is usually a city or neighborhood, and can't be used to recover a computer.
 In that case, please report to the police the rest of the information collected by Prey.

 On Windows 8 and Windows 10, native Location Services were implemented.
 These are usually not as accurate as Google's and may affect how Prey shows your laptop's location.
-If you're having problems even after checking your laptop's Wi-Fi capabilities and you are using one of the mentioned operating systems, please try turning off Window's Location to ensure Google ones work well.
-You can do this on the Privacy section on your system's Control Panel.
+If you're having problems even after checking your laptop's Wi-Fi capabilities and you are using one of the mentioned operating systems, please try turning off Window's Location to ensure Google one's work well.
+You can do this

 On Mobile Devices

 Smartphones and tablets are the best of the best when tracking devices with Prey.
-Most of the time they rely on both GPS and Wi-Fi positioning, and with both of them you will get the exact location where your device is.
-For this you only have to enable apps from accessing your location, usually the GPS option on your phone or tablet.
+Most of the time they rely on both, GPS and Wi-Fi positioning, and with both of them you will get the exact location of your device.
+For this, you only have to enable apps from accessing your location, usually enabling the GPS option on your phone or tablet does the trick.
 This is not optional if you wish to know where your device is.
 Please, read this article to learn more about the recommended settings for your mobile device.

-If you wish the most accurate tracker, enable location for Prey on your iOS device, and enable High accuracy mode for location on your Android device.
+If you wish to get the most accurate tracker, enable location for Prey on your

 Wrong Locations and Troubleshooting